radioglaciology/radar-documentation/content/en/docs/peregrine/payload/pi-sd-setup/pi-internet/_index.md

 [internet sharing on Linux](https://wiki.archlinux.org/title/Internet_sharing).

 To briefly summarize them:

+All of this setup will happen on your laptop (or whatever computer has an internet connection).

 1. Enable IPv4 forwarding: `sudo sysctl net.ipv4.ip_forward=1`
 2. Setup NAT with iptables: (See note below if you have docker installed!)